andrew/ultimate-awesome/README.md

 - [awesome-data-wrangling](https://github.com/peerside/awesome-data-wrangling) - A curated list of data wrangling resources.
 - [awesome-frege](https://github.com/sfischer13/awesome-frege) - :star: Useful resources for the Frege programming language.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
-- [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-kafka-in-clojure](https://github.com/ticean/awesome-kafka-in-clojure) - Awesome information for using Kafka and Confluent Platform in Clojure.
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.